DePaul has eight traditional undergraduate colleges and schools based at two primary campuses in Chicago’s Loop and Lincoln Park neighborhood.

 Chicago; with its world-class theatre, music, and sports, this energizing city is an integral part of the educational, cultural, and social experience at DePaul.

 Ninety-eight percent of all undergraduate classes have fewer than 40 students.
-Student-faculty ratio is 17:1.
+The student-faculty ratio is 16:1.
 Faculty at DePaul focus on teaching, giving each student individualized attention.

 Awards and Rankings